Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform.md

     * Type: select "Textarea" (“textarea” provides a larger area for text entry than “textfield” does.)
     * Value: [blank] (You will edit this field later.)
     * Required: [check]
   * Click "Add" (button) to save each component as you create it.

-When you click “Add”, you will be taken to a page where you should continue configuring the component you just chose to Add.
+* When you click “Add”, you will be taken to a page where you should continue configuring the component you just chose to Add.

+ [image]
+*
+  * Configure this component
+    * Label: [prepopulated] (Will show the Label you previously specified for this component.)
+    * Field Key: [prepopulated] (Will be created automatically from the component's Label.)
+    * Default value (optional):  [Leave blank and use the “Placeholder” setting discussed below.]

+[image]

+  *
+    * Description: [Usually you will just leave this blank, but you can add text as seen here.]
+      * Note: Most HTML tags are ignored in the Description box.
+      * NExample (using “Filtered HTML” since it looks like "Full HTML" is not allowed):
+      `<strong>Instructions</strong>: HTML tags you may use: &lt;a&gt; &lt;strong&gt; &lt;p&gt; and &lt;br&gt;.
+[If you are doing a transcription, please follow the <a href="/transcription-instructions" target="_blank">Transcription instructions</a>]`